stmorare/Azure-Cloud-Projects/Chapter 1 - Introduction to Azure and  Cloud Computing.md

 	- ***EXAMPLE***: a global e-commerce company can use Azure’s data centers in different regions to ensure that their website loads quickly for users in Europe, Asia, and North America.

+- **Scalability**: is the ability to increase or decrease computing resources, like servers and storage, to match demand.